www-splitcells-net/net.splitcells.network/projects/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/software-project-file-system-standards.md

 ## Files at `./bin/*`
 The files are located at `./bin/*`.
 Contains executable programs regarding tasks of the project.

+In some build software the bin folder is used in order to store the built program, and therefore this might create a conflict with such programs.
+On the other hand, there is a convention in Unix to put executable programs inside bin folders like `$HOME/bin`,  `/bin` and `/usr/bin`.

 It is preferred, if the scripts are written in such a way, that the current folder is located at the project's root folder.
 Such commands are called project commands.